The Burning of the White House

 Established U.S. credibility with other nations

-Nationalism - Star Spangled Banner
+Nationalism - Star Spangled Banner is written

 Effectively ended the Federalist Party